 - What are their online reviews like?

 The reputation of the company is really important and with just a little background check you can see if the company is reliable or a scam.
-You are risking not only taking an unqualified guide, but also sending your money somewhere and never hearing back from them afterwards.
+Without checking, you are risking not only taking an unqualified guide, but also sending your money somewhere and never hearing back from them afterwards.
 Even a 20% deposit is quite a lot of money considering the safari prices, so always double check the legitimacy of the company – where is the address, who is the owner?
 Google their phone number.
-There are no risks of fraud by well-known international companies of course, but it might happen with some small unknown company so it is always best to double check.
+There are no risks of fraud with well-known international companies of course, but it might happen with some smaller, lesser known company so it is always best to double check.

 NOTE: if it is a small company that so far has very little presence on the Internet, but you still feel like they are legit, just ask for a couple of contacts for references to make sure everything is in place.
 Don’t be afraid to ask – if they have nothing to hide, they will be happy to provide it!